DanDigits/GiTutorial/README.md

 # Tutorial
 Hi!
 This repository is an extremely rudimentary introduction into git to help novices, such as myself, begin utilizing git.
-It's purpose is meant to be more pragmatical than informational, so make sure to read up on commands or questions you have in order to better familiarize yourself with the service.
+It's purpose is meant to be more pragmatical than informational, so make sure to read up through other sources on commands or questions you have in order to better familiarize yourself with the service.

 To start, the files included in this tutorial are meant to aid in practicing the following commands shown below.
 Modify them as you wish, but utilize them in accordance to how the tutorial teaches for best results.